 In November 2022, we issued \$1.0 billion in aggregate principal amount of 2.0% convertible senior notes due 2027 (the "2027 Notes"), and in November 2021 we issued \$1.7 billion in aggregate principal amount of 0% convertible senior notes due 2026 (the "2026 Notes," together with the 2027 Notes, the "Notes").
+In March 2024, we repurchased approximately \$480 million aggregate principal amount of our 2026 Notes in privately negotiated transactions with holders of the 2026 Notes and as of September 30, 2024, we had approximately \$1.2 billion aggregate principal amounts of 2026 Notes outstanding.
 We are subject to a variety of risks related to the Notes, such as:

-- servicing our debt requires a significant amount of cash, and we may not have sufficient cash flow from our business to pay our substantial debt, and our ability to make scheduled payments of the principal and interest, or to refinance or repurchase our Notes depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control; - our ability to refinance or repurchase our indebtedness will depend on the capital markets and our financial condition at such time, and if we are unable to engage in any of these activities or engage in these activities on desirable terms, we may be unable to meet the obligations of our Notes;

-- if shares of our common stock are issued to the holders of the Notes upon conversion, there will be dilution to our stockholders' equity and the market price of our common stock may decrease due to the additional selling pressure in the market.
-Any such downward pressure on the price of our common stock could also encourage short sales by third parties, creating additional downward pressure on our share price; - certain provisions in the indentures governing the Notes may delay or prevent an otherwise beneficial takeover attempt of us; - We may from time to time seek to retire or purchase our outstanding debt, including the Notes, through cash purchases and/or exchanges for equity securities, in open market purchases, privately negotiated transactions or otherwise.
+- servicing our debt requires a significant amount of cash, and we may not have sufficient cash flow from our business to pay our substantial debt, and our ability to make scheduled payments of the principal and interest, or to refinance or repurchase our Notes depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control; - our ability to refinance or repurchase our indebtedness will depend on the capital markets and our financial condition at such time, and if we are unable to engage in any of these activities or engage in these activities on desirable terms, we may be unable to meet the obligations of our Notes; - if shares of our common stock are issued to the holders of the Notes upon conversion, there will be dilution to our stockholders' equity and the market price of our common stock may decrease due to the additional selling pressure in the market.
+Any such downward pressure on the price of our common stock could also encourage short sales by third parties, creating additional downward pressure on our share price; - certain provisions in the indentures governing the Notes may delay or prevent an otherwise beneficial takeover attempt of us; - we may from time to time seek to retire or purchase our outstanding debt, including the Notes, through cash purchases and/or exchanges for equity securities, in open market purchases, privately negotiated transactions or otherwise.
 Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions, and other factors.
 The amounts involved in any such transactions, individually or in the aggregate, may be material.
-Further, any such purchases or exchanges may result in us acquiring and retiring a substantial amount of such indebtedness, which could impact the trading liquidity of such indebtedness. - the conditional conversion feature of the Notes, if triggered, may adversely affect our liquidity if we are required to settle a portion or all of our conversion obligation through the payment of cash.
+Further, any such purchases or exchanges may result in us acquiring and retiring a substantial amount of such indebtedness, which could impact the trading liquidity of such indebtedness; and - the conditional conversion feature of the 2026 Notes, if triggered, and the conversion feature of the 2027 Notes may adversely affect our liquidity if we are required to settle a portion or all of our conversion obligation through the payment of cash.